clipdealer/org.octris.core/doc/manual/01-introduction/01-overview.markdown

 Overview
 ========

-The OCTRiS framework is an BSD licensed open source PHP framework.
-It's purpose is to provide an "lightweight" alternative to other PHP frameworks.
+The OCTRiS framework is a BSD licensed open source PHP framework.
+It's purpose is to provide a "lightweight" alternative to other PHP frameworks.
 Lightweight in the sense, that it does not provide classes and / or implementations for all possible use-cases.